-UNICEF's emergency response to the February 2023 earthquakes that struck both Syria and Türkiye (Turkey), killing tens of thousands of people and displacing millions more, is an extension of UNICEF's ongoing humanitarian operations in the country.
+UNICEF's ongoing response to the February 2023 earthquakes that struck both Syria and Türkiye (Turkey), killing tens of thousands of people and displacing millions more, is an extension of UNICEF's longstanding humanitarian and emergency operations in the country.

 Children in Syria have been living under the constant threat of violence, deprivation and extreme emotional duress since the start of Syria's civil war in 2011.
 Many homes, schools, hospitals and water treatment facilities in Syria had already been destroyed, and millions of children and families had been uprooted by fighting.
 Families were already struggling — and continue to struggle — to afford food and other basics.

 Millions of Syria's children have been living as refugees in Egypt, Iraq, Jordan, Lebanon and Türkiye for years.
 For those who remain inside the country, displacement has become a way of life.

 The socio-economic impacts of the COVID-19 pandemic hit children and families extremely hard, further eroding access to essential services.

 More than half the population — over 11 million people, including 6.1 million children — require humanitarian assistance.
 The scale, severity and complexity of their needs are extensive.

 UNICEF remains on the ground in Syria, collaborating with partners to provide a range of support and protection services and meet urgent needs, particularly in areas still recovering from the 2023 earthquakes.